 At your puppy’s first visit, we will work out a vaccination schedule to prevent potentially fatal diseases.
 We will also discuss other vaccinations needed based on your pet’s anticipated lifestyle.
 We individually cater recommended vaccines based on your pet’s individual risk.

 We recommend that every puppy have a microchip implanted at sometime in their adolescence.
-A microchip is a tiny metal implant which will permanently identify you as their owner.
+A microchip is a tiny (about the size of a grain of rice implant) which will permanently identify you as their owner.
 If a puppy is lost, all animal controls, shelters, as well as veterinary clinics have microchip scanners which can identify who the dog belongs to.
 We use “Save This Life” microchips, which allow the finder to google the microchip, and the company will call you immediately when your pet is found.